This Cranberry Compote is the perfect side dish for your holiday table. A popular dish because of its tart flavor and festive color.

 What is a compote?

 A compote is a dessert sauce from fruit and sugar cooked until thickened.
 It can be served hot, cold, or at room temperature.
 Cranberry compote is a popular Thanksgiving dish because of its tart flavor and festive color.
-It’s easy to make and can be prepared ahead of time, so it’s perfect for busy holiday gatherings.
+It’s easy to make and can be prepared beforehand, so it’s perfect for busy holiday gatherings.

 - Serve it as a condiment on your Thanksgiving turkey or ham.